This simple DIY zen garden is a big hit with kids, combining the sensory experience of a sand tray with the meditative beauty of a zen garden.

 DIY Zen Garden Sand Tray

-- Small tray with sides
+- Small tray or baking dish with sides

 - Sand (we just used sand from our sandbox)